Odjit/KindredArenas/README.md

 A note about on/off commands: All arenas/elysiums are globally on at server start.
 If you are globally turning off all arenas/elysiums, that will not persist through server restart.
 If you are disabling a specific arena/elysium, that will persist through server restart.

+Regions are a way to set PvP or PvE status for a specific area.
+This is useful for setting up areas that are always PvP or PvE regardless of the time of day.
+Keep in mind through, any Arenas or Elysiums will still follow the normal rules according to PvPTime.
+So if Dunley is set to PvE always, but there is an Arena in the coliseum, the coliseum will still be PvP.
+However, if PvPtime becomes active, and it switches to Elysiums, that arena in the coliseum will no longer work (though Dunley will remain PvE).

 ---
 Also, thanks to the V Rising modding and server communities for ideas and requests!
 Feel free to reach out to me on discord (odjit) if you have any questions or need help with the mod.